Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: XUV-flux Threshold for Transonic Escape

-The $\gamma_{\mathrm{on}}=0.78$ mass loss rate happens to be $1/2 \times$ the rate in \cite{Johnstone2019}, so broadly similar profiles might be expected.
-Figure \ref{fig: YSE-structure} displays the curves calculated with Kompot from \cite{Johnstone2019} for comparison.
-The temperature-profile comparison highlights how the single polytropic index $\gamma$ cannot account for the differential steepness in the middle and upper atmospheres.
-However, despite that dissimilarity, the temperatures at the polytropic sonic radius agree to within $10\%$.
-The density profile from Figure \ref{fig: YSE-structure} carries the dissimilarity in temperature to differing scale heights.
+The $\gamma_{\mathrm{on}}=0.77$ mass loss rate happens to be $1/2 \times$ the rate in \cite{Johnstone2019}, so broadly similar profiles might be expected.
+Figure \ref{fig: YSE-structure} displays the curves calculated with \texttt{KOMPOT} from \cite{Johnstone2019} for comparison.
+A limitation of the polytropic models is the neglecting of the photodissocation front, instead considering an inventory of nitrogen atoms.
+Consequently, the mean molecular weight in the first few scale heights can be underestimated to as low as half of its true value.
 However, the steeper-then-flatter pattern converges to a similar density where the polytropic atmosphere goes sonic to within a factor of two.
-The velocity profiles are similar, though the hydrocode-calculated acceleration ramps up more quickly.
-The broad agreement at the sonic point with \cite{Johnstone2019} indicate that the polytropic framework gives plausible results.
-Such results would not have been independently forthcoming from the energy-limited parametrization or from an isothermal Parker wind model.